munizart/idle-comp/README.md

 NICE
 ```

-As you see, the fisrt two `console.log`s are executed first and the executation of the first `.map(log)` (as well as the entire map chain) is deffered until we explicit request the value with `.fold()`.
+As you see, the fisrt two `console.log`s are executed first and the executation of the first `.map(log)` (as well as the entire map chain) is deffered until we explicit request the value with `.returns()`.

-As we resume the mapping chain, we deffer the rest of the execution to either the next `.fold()` or the next iddle slice of time, whatever comes first.
+As we resume the mapping chain, we deffer the rest of the execution to either the next `.returns()` or the next iddle slice of time, whatever comes first.

 ## Roadmap